Ketanji Brown Jackson gets a bobblehead - NewsBreak

 The National Bobblehead Hall of Fame and Museum announced Friday that Jackson, the first Black woman to serve on the Supreme Court, is being immortalized in bobblehead form.

 The Milwaukee-based museum is selling $30 figures that show a smiling mini version of Jackson standing tall in her judge’s robe in front of a replica of the Supreme Court.
-The seven inch, limited-edition bobbleheads are poised to ship in September.
+The seven-inch, limited-edition bobbleheads are poised to ship in September.‘Dreaming becomes reality’: What to do if you win the Mega Millions Jackpot

 “When the Senate voted to confirm Ketanji Brown Jackson, history was made,” National Bobblehead Hall of Fame co-founder Phil Sklar said in a statement announcing the launch, following the 51-year-old former federal public defender’s April confirmation.